IRS Installment Agreement– Payment Plan For Tax Debt

 To get an IRS installment agreement, you will need to fill out Form 433-D. which is available through the IRS website.
 You can file for an installment agreement online or via mail.
 At the time of submitting Form 433-D, you will need to have already submitted all of your tax returns and successfully had them accepted by the IRS.
 This allows the IRS to know exactly how much you owe before you calculate your IRS installment payment.

 When filling out the IRS installment agreement, you will submit banking information for your direct debit payments.
-After the IRS installment agreement has been accepted by the IRS, your payments will begin.
+Your payments begin after the approval the IRS installment agreement.
 You can check on the status of your installment agreement and your payments at any time on the IRS.gov website.
 You can also manage your installment plan online.

 What Happens After You Get an IRS Installment Plan?

 After you get an IRS installment plan, you will pay your IRS balance down monthly.
-Once the payment plan has been completed, you will be all caught up with the IRS.
 Your IRS Installment Plan is typically not going to impact your credit; it’s a separate agreement between you and the IRS.
 However, it’s important to note that there are things that could end your payment plan.

-If you don’t pay your taxes on time, or file an extension on your taxes, your payment plan could be discontinued.
-Once you have a payment plan in place, it’s important to make sure that your taxes are paid in full and on time.
+Your payment plan terminates if you don’t pay your taxes on time, or file an extension on your taxes.
+Make sure to pay your future taxes in full and on time.
 Even accidentally underpaying your tax liability could discontinue your IRS payment plan, so working with a tax professional in the future is important.

 If you miss a payment on the IRS installment plan (such as by not sending it in or by bouncing a direct debit), it’s possible that your payment plan will default.

-While you’re on your payment plan, any refunds that you would ordinarily get from the IRS will be applied to your current balance, instead.
+While you’re on a payment plan, all tax refunds go towards your outstanding liability.
 However, even with the refunds being applied to the balance, you must continue to make your payments as scheduled: skipping one of your payments could cause your installment plan to default.

 If your plan does default, you can still reinstate it.
-You will be charged a reinstatement fee and penalties and interest will continue to accrue; further, the IRS does not have to reinstate the plan, it will be done on a case-by-case basis.
+A reinstatement fee and penalties and interest will continue to accrue.
+Further, the IRS does not have to reinstate the plan.
+It is on a case-by-case basis.
 While reinstatement is being considered, the IRS will forego any attempt to collect, such as wage garnishment or bank levies.
-Once your plan is reinstated, you can continue as you were.

-What If You Can’t Pay Off an IRS Installment Plan?
+What If You Can’t Pay Off an IRS Payment Plan?